Moses Tseli: Parliamentary career

 Tseli was elected to an ANC seat in the National Assembly of South Africa in the 2014 general election.
 Having entered parliament, he became a member of the Portfolio Committee on Communications and Digital Technologies and the Portfolio Committee on Public Enterprises.

 In February 2018, Tseli in his capacity as acting chairperson of the communications committee, called for more public participation as the committee was processing the Films and Publications Amendment Bill.
 In November of the same year, Tseli said that he was not in favour of any retrenchments at the SABC.
 He supported the removal of Independent Communications Authority of South Africa (Icasa) chairperson Rubben Mohlaloga from his position in March 2019.

 Tseli left parliament after the 2019 general election, having not been an ANC parliamentary candidate.

 Personal life

 Tseli was married to Shonisani Tseli.
 She died after a short illness in March 2020.
 They had three children together.

+On January 30, 2026, he married his partner, Tambudzani Valencia Mudau, in a wedding attended by Limpopo's first lady, Dr. Phophi Ramathuba.